-&lt;sup>121 Working with the Grain of nature: A Biodiversity Strategy for England.
+127 Working with the Grain of nature: A Biodiversity Strategy for England.
 DEFRA (2002).

-- SA1 accommodate population and economic growth whilst protecting and enhancing the environment - SA3 deliver sustainable design - SA4 reduce the vulnerability of the region to climate change - SA11- enhance the biodiversity element of the region's Environmental Capital - 6.3.13 The Draft East of England Plan was first submitted to Government in 2004 and is expected to be finalised and published by Government by summer 2007.
+- 6.3.13 The Regional Environment Strategy for the East of England128 makes explicit the important 'well-being' role of the environment.
+Strategic aims from the Regional Environment Strategy that can be considered directly relevant to biodiversity include: - SA1 accommodate population and economic growth whilst protecting and enhancing the environment - SA3 deliver sustainable design - SA4 reduce the vulnerability of the region to climate change - SA11- enhance the biodiversity element of the region's Environmental Capital - 6.3.14 The Draft East of England Plan was first submitted to Government in 2004 and is expected to be finalised and published by Government by summer 2007.
 The most recent policies are included in the Proposed Changes to the Draft East of England Plan (December, 2006).
-Relevant policies include: - Policy ENV1 states that local authorities should define a multiple hierarchy of green infrastructure; - Policy ENV3 this policy promotes restoration and re-establishment of habitats and species populations and also seeks appropriate management and further expansion of wildlife corridors that are important for the dispersal and migration of wildlife; - Policy ENV4 promotes the expansion of agri-environment schemes to increase the landscape, historic and wildlife value of farmland in accordance with regional priorities; and - Policy ENV5 promotes the conservation of existing woodland that is of nature conservation value and also promotes the targeted planting of new woodland. - 6.3.14 The Essex and Southend-on-Sea Replacement Structure Plan was adopted in April 2001.
+Relevant policies include: - Policy ENV1 states that local authorities should define a multiple hierarchy of green infrastructure; - Policy ENV3 this policy promotes restoration and re-establishment of habitats and species populations and also seeks appropriate management and further expansion of wildlife corridors that are important for the dispersal and migration of wildlife; - Policy ENV4 promotes the expansion of agri-environment schemes to increase the landscape, historic and wildlife value of farmland in accordance with regional priorities; and - Policy ENV5 promotes the conservation of existing woodland that is of nature conservation value and also promotes the targeted planting of new woodland. - 6.3.15 The Essex and Southend-on-Sea Replacement Structure Plan was adopted in April 2001.
 Relevant policies in the Adopted Plan, (2001) are: - Policy NR6 protect designated habitats and legally protected species; - Policy NR7 local authorities will work in partnership with statutory and voluntary conservation groups and landowners; - Policy NR9 enhance the landscape by increasing coverage of woodland and hedgerows using locally native species.
-Where appropriate, existing woods, trees and hedgerows will be protected for their wildlife and historic importance; and - Policy NR11 Promotes enhancement and effective management of land in the urban fringe through, for example, such measures as landscape improvement and habitat creation. - 6.3.15 The Essex Biodiversity Action Plan contains action plans for the 25 species and 10 habitats identified that are confined to Essex or that are declining regionally and/or nationally.
+Where appropriate, existing woods, trees and hedgerows will be protected for their wildlife and historic importance; and - Policy NR11 Promotes enhancement and effective management of land in the urban fringe through, for example, such measures as landscape improvement and habitat creation.